 A common reason why people postpone going to the doctor is not knowing who can help with such a problem.
 It is better to start with a therapist, followed by a referral to a specialist such as:

-Causes of Night Cramps of Calves Final Words
+Night Cramps of Calves Final Words

 After the initial examination of your night cramps, collecting complaints and receiving test results, the doctor will tell you what additional diagnostic methods are needed.